+In the franchising context, the remedies available to wrongfully terminated franchisees vary substantially from state to state.
+Wrongfully terminated franchisees may recover damages, such as lost profits and unrecouped expenses, but may also recover payments for goodwill, attorneys' fees and punitive damages according to the facts and the laws governing the franchise agreement.
+In some states, franchisors may be required to repurchase inventory if they wrongfully terminate a franchisee.
 The level of protection from, or recourse pertaining to, any wrongful acts committed by franchisors that is available to franchisees depends entirely upon the state in which the franchisee is located and which state's laws govern the injured franchisee's agreement.
 In states without any franchise relationship laws, however, franchisees must rely on injunctive relief, common law fraud and breach of contract remedies to address the franchisor's wrongful acts.
-Beer distributors are substantially better protected than traditional franchisees with regard to dispute resolution protections and remedies for wrongful acts.
+Accordingly, then, it is clear that beer distributors are substantially better protected with regard to dispute resolution protections and remedies for wrongful acts.

-The three-tier system of beer distribution can trace its origins to the prohibition era and the 21st Amendment but modern beer laws governing beer distribution relationships between brewers and distributors have been patterned after franchise relationships laws.
+CONCLUSION • While beer distributorship arrangements are distinctly different from traditional franchise arrangements, it is clear there are certain commonalities.
+Clearly the three-tier system of beer distribution can trace its origins to the prohibition era and the 21st Amendment, but modern beer laws governing beer distribution relationships between brewers and distributors have been patterned after franchise relationships laws.
 After all, brewers resemble franchisors in that they tend to hold a lion's share of the power in the beer distribution business relationship.

-We can expect more and more states to pass relationship laws aimed at further balancing power in favor of distributors, as we continue to see in franchising, and to require good faith dealings between the parties in each of these contractual arrangements.
+Accordingly, we can expect more and more states to pass relationship laws aimed at further balancing power in favor of distributors, as we continue to see in franchising, and to require good faith dealings between the parties in each of these contractual arrangements.
 Considering that trend, and the complexity of and differences among these statutes, it is easy to see why expert legal advice from an attorney specializing in this area of the law is essential at every step for those doing business in the beer distribution industry or in franchising.